mirthfather/python-codejam-2022/README.md

 ## Who We Are

 ### Angus L'Herrou
+I’m currently working as an NLP data scientist and researcher.
+I’ve been programming professionally in various capacities for about two years.
+I've worked on various Python packages designing and refining library and package APIs, packaging software for release on PyPI, training machine learning models, and writing scripts to wrangle data from various sources.

+My personal GitHub account is [angus-lherrou](https://github.com/angus-lherrou).

 ### John Jolly
 I'm currently a third-year grad student from the University of Utah.
 I'm researching compiler optimizations for sparse tensors.
 This mostly deals with making it work generally for the LLVM MLIR compiler tools.
 I am also an adjunct professor for Utah Valley University specializing with the Operating System Theory and Compiler Development classes.